KRFOSS/kali-docs/wsl/_index.md

 ## Overview

-#### We are going to install Kali Linux in Windows Subsystem for Linux (Version 2) with win-kex (Kali Desktop Environment for Windows) in under 2 minutes.
+#### We are going to install Kali Linux in Windows Subsystem for Linux (Version 2) with win-kex (Kali Desktop Experience for Windows) in under 2 minutes.

 ![win-kex-full](./win-kex-full.png)